Business Development Executive Revels in the Chase of New Technologies, New Opportunities

 What do you enjoy doing outside of work?

 Weekend getaways or just a drive around the country side.
 My biggest enjoyment is family, especially grandchildren and great grandchildren at this time in our life.
 We are lucky enough to have most of our grand/great grandchildren nearby for family gatherings, just a visit, or babysitting.
-We currently have 13 grandchildren and two great grandchildren.
-We are expecting a new grandson and a new great grandson in June.
+We currently have 14 grandchildren and three great grandchildren.

 "The biggest trend now is cybersecurity.
 The ability to protect the systems and services is a must for the U.S."